EnglundE/ms1-tonysbakery/README.md

 > * During the design work the idea was always to have a big eye catching hero image to make it clear what the website is about and to keep the rest of that page neat and clean.
 > 2. Mobile home page Wireframe
 > * The idea on smaller screens was to keep the big hero image and make the page responsive without messing with the structure too much.
-> 3. Tablet home wireframe
+> 3. Tablet home page wireframe
-> * No changes in the design work when it come to home page on tablets.
+> * The tablet idea was to keep the design as it looks on desktop as much as possible.
 > 4. Desktop product Page Wireframe
 > * Wanted to create a clean product page with only products with information about them and nothing else to distract the user.
 > 5. Mobile product page Wireframe
 > * For mobile sizes the idea was to not squeeze in too many products on the current view, so only one product per row.
-> 6. Tablet product wireframe
+> 6. Tablet product page wireframe
 > * Same idea as for desktop with same layout, 4 products on same row.
 > 7. Desktop about Page Wireframe
 > * Wanted to keep the about page not to long and complicated, just a small introduction to the company.
 > 8. Mobile about page Wireframe
 > * No difference in design approach for mobile compared to desktop or tablet.
-> 9. Tablet about wireframe
+> 9. Tablet about page wireframe
 > * No difference in design approach for tablet compared to desktop or mobile.
 > 10. Desktop contact Page Wireframe
 > * Didnt want to put to much on the contact page and keep it neat with the contact header and then information with how to contact Tony's including a form.
 All centered on the screen.
 > 11. Mobile contact page Wireframe
 > * The design approach was to have the content centered width wise with gaps on the sides to keep the design same across all devices.
-> 12. Tablet contact wireframe
+> 12. Tablet contact page wireframe
 > * The same approach for table as i had for the mobile regarding the design.

 ---

-## features
+## Features
 > 1. Users are able to navigate to different pages on the website through the navigation panel on top of the page.
 > 2. A google map is addded in the bottom of home page for users to see the address of the bakery along with opening hours.
 > 3. A product page with prices and additional information about all products can be viewed.